Lavender Tea: Your Complete Guide and Answers to Your Questions

 Mint tea is very soothing.
 In fact, peppermint is used as aromatherapy for upset stomachs or to soothe digestive issues.

 Since lavender is such a relaxation-inducing herb, it pairs perfectly with lots of types of mint.
 Try this loose leaf blend of mint, lemon, and lavender.

 Boba tea has surged in popularity lately too!
 Bobas are tapioca pearls that add texture to tea.
 Most types of lavender boba tea are iced and have other flavors and syrups in them too.

 Lavender Tea Side Effects

-As amazing as lavender tea might be, there are some side effects that you should aware of.
+As amazing as lavender tea might be, there are some side effects that you should be aware of.

 The first thing is that you should never make tea from essential oil.
 Always brew the dried herbs.

 Also, there aren’t enough studies about lavender tea and pregnancy – so do your own research and drink it only if you think it is safe.
 You may prefer to drink Organic tea to avoid any pesticides.